daily-demos/webinar/README.md

 ### Create a Daily room

 Your Daily room is where the webinar will be hosted.
-Create a Daily room through the Daily [dashboard](https://dashboard.daily.co/rooms/create) or Daily's [REST API](https://docs.daily.co/reference#create-room).
+You will need to create a Daily room with the specific properties outlined below.

 ### Room properties